mnehring/nominatim-install/README.md

-# nominatim-install
 Nominatim install

-The purpose of this script is to install Nominatim on a DigitalOcean 8GB server running Ubuntu 14.04 x64.
+The purpose of this script is to install Nominatim with North America on a DigitalOcean 8GB server running Ubuntu 14.04 x64.

+Optional step 0) Use screen to avoid killing the script if your connection is disconnected.
+You can resume by doing screen -r later. screen

-#Install git on your new machine
-sudo apt-get -y install git
+1) Install git on your new machine sudo apt-get -y install git

-#Clone this project
+2) Clone this project
 git clone https://github.com/mnehring/nominatim-install.git

-#Change into directory
+3) Change into directory
 cd nominatim-install

-#Run the installer
+4) Run the installer
 sudo ./install